just-jim/CDS/README.md

 - `CDS.API`: The API layer of the application, serving as the entry point for the digital platform consumers.
 - `CDS.Application`: Application logic and service layer that contains business rules.
-- `CDS.Contracts`: Contracts between the Application layer and the API layer on the format of the response the consumers receives.
+- `CDS.Contracts`: Contracts between the layers in order to enable decoupling.
+Interfaces and DTOs are defined here.
-- `CDS.Domain`: Core domain logic and entities.
+- `CDS.Domain`: Core domain entities with invariants.
 - `CDS.Infrastructure`: Infrastructure setup including databases, sqs consumers, http clients and caching.
-- `Mock.*`: Mock implementations / microservices for various external domains such as Briefing, Order, Content Distribution, and Assets.
+- `Mock.*`: Mock implementations / microservices for the 4 external domains such as Briefing, Order, Content Distribution, and Asset.

 ### Mocking external domains